 1. Wrap yourself in something homemade

-In the quiet little town of St Marys, tucked away in a converted service station, you’ll stumble across Gone Rustic.
-Here, one very crafty up-cycler, Rita Summers, creates extraordinary mixed media art, fibre and textile creations from hand selected pre-loved vintage silk and lace, which she then eco dyes with bark collected from her own property.
-At the studio, Rita not only displays and sells her work, she holds workshops and hosts exhibitions of local artisans and travelling displays.
+In the quiet little town of St Marys, tucked away in a converted service station, you’ll find Gone Rustic.
+Here, one very crafty up-cycler, Rita Summers, creates extraordinary mixed media art, fibre and textile creations from hand selected pre-loved vintage silk and lace, which she then eco-dyes with bark collected from her own property.
+Rita not only displays and sells her work, she also holds workshops and hosts exhibitions of the works of local artisans and travelling displays.

 2. Watch craftsmen at work

 Be greeted by a distinctive Huon pine scent in a studio where creativity is encouraged, fun is harnessed and passion shines through in hand-finished timberwork.
-Craftsmen here come to work to have fun and you’ll often see them at a lathe, working on something, only to see it the next day on the shelves.
-At Wilderness Woodworks in Strahan you’ll learn about the salvaging and milling of Tasmania’s timbers, as well as have the opportunity to watch and talk with wood turners and cabinetmakers as they work.
+Craftsmen come to Wilderness Woodworks in Strahan to work and have fun and you’ll often see them working on something at a lathe, only to see it the next day on the shelves.
+Here you’ll learn about the salvaging and milling of Tasmania’s timbers, as well as watch and talk with wood turners and cabinetmakers as they work.

 3. Find bespoke jewellery